pcmarks/ElixirFBP/README.md

 ElixirFBP.Graph keeps track of the FBP graph that is currently being built and/or run.
 It knows how to handle FBP protocol graph commands.

+The Elixir Cowboy [package](https://github.com/ninenines/cowboy) provides web socket support for both the sending and receiving of frames.
+The module FBPNetwork.FBPHandler is used by Cowboy to parse NoFlo protocol messages and to call the appropriate function in the Runtime, Network, and Graph GenServers.

 # Limitations
 * The components for this runtime are hard-wired in ElixirFBP.
 A "discovery" mechanism to locate Elixir components will be implemented in a future release.